2025

 Equipment needed: Naked eye

-How: The meteor shower technically starts around October 2nd, but I find that mid-October is when it starts to become obvious.
-They gradually increase in intensity until the peak around the night of October 21, after which point they decrease over the next few days.
-If you really want a good show, it’s best to go as close to October 21, but a day or two before or after should still give a great view.
+How: The meteor shower technically starts around October 2, but it becomes more noticeable by mid-October.
+Meteors gradually increase in intensity until the peak around the night of October 21, then decrease over the next few days.
+For the best show, observe near October 21, though a day or two before or after can still provide great views.

 Go as far away from city lights as you can and find a spot where you can lie down with lots of blankets and pillows, with a wide open view of the sky.
 Look up and wait.
 You can try to see them in the evening, but they tend to get better between midnight and dawn.
-They can be seen in any part of the sky, but will all appear to emanate from the constellation of Orion.
+They can appear anywhere in the sky but will all seem to radiate from the constellation of Orion.

-2025 is an ideal year for the Orionids because they peak during the new moon.
-This will allow us to see all of the faintest meteors, especially when far from city lights.
+2025 is an ideal year for the Orionids because they peak during the new moon, allowing us to see even the faintest meteors under dark skies.

 What: The thin waning crescent moon meets Venus, the brightest planet